 AI Datacenters

 AI datacenters are purpose-built computing facilities designed for the extreme power density, cooling requirements, and networking demands of AI model training and inference at scale.
 They represent the physical infrastructure layer of the AI revolution — and the largest capital expenditure build-out in technology history.
+Increasingly, they are being reconceived as AI factories whose primary output is tokens rather than traditional compute services.

 The Infrastructure Buildout: Data Center — from The State of AI Agents 2026